JoshuaGrams/tiny-qbn/README.md

   `_high_name` depending on the value of `$name`.

 * Note the quotes and the sigil on the variable name here.
 You need both since this is a Javascript function.
-Hmm...I wonder if I could make this a Sugarcube macro instead?

 * Each range starts at the lower value, so in the example above, a value of 30 would be medium rather than low.